JoinedSenses/TF2-Hide/README.md

 }
 ```
 You must then modify the particle list within the hide source to prevent specific particles from behind hidden by their owners.
 They will hide if the parent is hidden.

-This plugin must work along side the included EdictFlag plugin, which sets the edict flag on a few specific entities, fixing a few issues, such as not being able to hide heavies.